braingeneers/sims-web/README.md

 ONNX supports multithreaded inference.
 We allocate total cores - 2 for inference.
 This leaves 1 thread for the main loop so the UI can remain responsible and 1 thread for ONNX to coordinate via its 'proxy' setting (see worker.js for details).

-Predicting 8796 cells on a MacBook M3 Pro took 1.17 minutes or ~100k cells in minutes.
+Processed 5277 of 175925 cells in 0.71 minutes on a MacBook M3 Pro or around 8-10k samples per minute.

 # Leveraging a GPU